 Department of Public Health

-The Department of Public Health challenges students with a unique combination of interdisciplinary liberal arts education with a specialty focus on public health.
+The Department of Public Health offers Public Health programs that challenge students with a unique combination of interdisciplinary liberal arts education with a specialty focus on public health.
 You'll learn the conceptual foundations and empirical bases for analyzing the interplay between science, society and health.
 Many pre-med and other health professions students also choose to minor in public health to augment their specialty education with this broad perspective.

 - Students will be able to identify current public health problems nationally and globally.
 They will be able to analyze case studies on national and global health issues (e.g. food safety, water safety, vaccination, exercise and obesity, exposure to toxins).
 Students will write research papers and make oral presentations in which they will describe a current public health issue.

 - Students will be able to interpret public health data, frame a public health issue within an epidemiological context, review the literature and give oral presentations on epidemiological approaches to infectious disease, including observational studies, drug resistance studies, vaccine safety, surveillance, eradication, and outbreak studies.